 Kaete Walker

-In addition to the professional experience, below, I’ve also had the experience of being a survivor of the suicides of two my own close relatives (my brother in 1996, and my father in 1999), and, before that, two friends.
+In addition to the professional experience, given below, I’ve also had the experience of being a survivor of the suicides of two my own close relatives (my brother in 1996, and my father in 1999), and, before that, two friends, and three former colleagues.
 This personal experience gives me somewhat a reasonably unique perspective, I expect.
 The suicides took much time, and pain, to recover from and, I suggest, that if one can possibly avoid the experience of suicide, yours and/or your relatives/friends, I very highly recommend that you do so.

-Many changes there have been over the last forty years or so in mental health services in NSW, Australia, and most, at least it seems to me, have been very much for the better.
+May, 2022, marked the 72nd anniversary of my birth.
+Additionally, the year marked the 51st anniversary of my commencement as a first year, trainee psychiatric/mental health nurse.
+The training, both at James Fletcher Hospital, Newcastle, and at Bloomfield Hospital, Orange, lasted a little over three years.
+Many changes there have been over the last forty years or so in mental health services in NSW, Australia, and most, at least it seems to me, have been largely been for the better.
+The inclusion of consumer and carer involvement in decision making, so particularly.

-My work career has been, variously: a) in the very beginning, for three years a trainee clerk, firstly with a local city council, and later with a local university; b) a trainee psychiatric nurse, and later, a community psychiatric/mental health nurse (several times over, in various localities); c) a hospital based psychiatric nurse in the UK; d) a trainee general nurse; e) a generalist nurse working in emergency and acute care; f) a welfare officer, pursuant the 1958 NSW Mental Health Act; g) a co-ordinator of a small rural mental health service located in the NSW South West health region; h) a university tutor and clinical supervisor, University of Newcastle; i) a mental health clinical nurse consultant; j) a project officer (with the organisation ARAFMI) developing and overseeing a hospital based support programme (the ‘Family to Family’ project) for relatives of persons having mental illness; k) a co-ordinator, with a non govt rehabilitation service, Kaiyu Enterprises, for persons having mental illness disability; l) a part time national secretary, and executive member, the former Bicycle Federation of Australiam) a transgender project worker, with the Women and Girls Emergency Centre (WAGEC See also: http://www.greenleft.org.au/node/33942 and http://www.gendercentre.org.au/68article1.htm) in inner Sydney, NSW; and, n) for several years a TAFE teacher (eg, in the course, Cert IV Mental Health Non Clinical.)
+My past work career, has been, variously included: a) in the very beginning, for three years a trainee clerk, firstly with a local city council, and later with a local university; b) a trainee psychiatric nurse, and later, a community psychiatric/mental health nurse (several times over, in various localities); c) a hospital based psychiatric nurse in the UK; d) a trainee general nurse in NSW; e) a generalist nurse, working in emergency and acute care; f) a welfare officer, pursuant the 1958 NSW Mental Health Act; g) a co-ordinator of a small rural mental health service located in the NSW South West health region; h) a university tutor and clinical supervisor, University of Newcastle; i) a mental health clinical nurse consultant; j) a project officer (with the organisation ARAFMI) developing and overseeing a hospital based support programme (the ‘Family to Family’ project) for relatives of persons having mental illness; k) a co-coordinator, with a non govt rehabilitation service, Kaiyu Enterprises, for persons having mental illness disability; l) a part time national secretary, and executive member, the former Bicycle Federation of Australia; m) a transgender project worker, with the Women and Girls Emergency Centre (WAGEC) in inner Sydney, NSW; and, n) for several years, a TAFE part time teacher (eg, in the course, Cert IV Mental Health Non Clinical.)

-Over the last several most recent years I’ve worked for a regional NSW area health service as a community based nurse clinician, providing counselling and case management.
-Work I much enjoy doing.
+Over the last several most recent years I’ve worked for a regional NSW area health service as a community based nurse clinician, providing, variously, counseling, psychotherapy, case management, and telehealth assessments.
+Mid 2012, I was promoted to the position ‘Clinical Nurse Specialist’ (the promotion, largely as a result of I being deemed a specialist resource person, among other things, matters pertaining transgender).

-My formal undergraduate and post graduate studies, past, have been in the fields of nursing, social welfare, education and training, social policy, theology, and gender.
-What has been of very most beneficially taught me, I believe, in all of the above, has been that of the importance of critical thinking.
-The importance of questioning that which is perceived the immediately obvious, and too, the importance of examining the influence of hegomonic social, and political, ideologies in shaping, and perhaps, often times, limiting, practice.
+Formal undergraduate and post graduate studies, past, have been in the fields of nursing, social welfare, education and training, social policy, and theology.
+What has been of very most beneficially taught me, I believe, in all of the above, however, has been that of the importance of critical thinking: the importance of questioning that which is perceived the immediately obvious; and too, the importance of examining the influence of hegemonic social, and political, ideologies in shaping, and perhaps, oft times limiting, worldview practice.

 T.S.
 Eliot’s poem, ‘EAST COKER’